Get your

 Is it better to use cash or card in Peru?

 Balance is key.
-In cities, cards are widely accepted and offer security.
+In cities, cards are widely acceptable and offer security.
 In rural areas and for smaller vendors, cash is essential.
 Cash is also a good fallback for emergencies.

 How to avoid ATM fees in Peru?

-• Check with your bank for partner ATMS in Peru.
+- Check with your bank to find out about partner ATMs in Peru.

 How much is the ATM withdrawal fee in Peru?